Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Continuous infusion

-Loading dose 15 mg/kg/dose IV (over 1 hour) followed by a continuous infusion according to the table below
+Loading dose 15 mg/kg/dose IV (over 1 hour) followed by continuous infusion:

 Serum creatinine (micromol/L)